Leikaab/apiconfig/.roo/rules-code-project-manager/rules.md

     6.  **Reporting to Orchestrator:** Report task status (progress, success, or blockers) accurately and transparently to the `orchestrator`.
 Use `attempt_completion` for the final report *only after* verifying that `sr-code-python` completed its implementation and that the `test-runner-summarizer` subsequently confirmed all quality checks passed.
         *   The report must clearly state the outcome and confirm that the required testing was delegated and passed.
         *   Refer to `05_reporting.md` for detailed guidance.
-7.  **`crudclient` Submodule Context:** When managing tasks involving code extraction from `crudclient` for `apiconfig`, ensure `sr-code-python` is aware of:
-    *   The source location: `/workspace/crudclient/crudclient/`.
-    *   The requirement to consult the file mapping in `/workspace/.roo/rules/apiconfig-project-plan.md`.
-    *   The read-only nature of the submodule.
-Verify that `sr-code-python` implements the *adapted* code in the `apiconfig/` directory.

 **Prohibitions:**

 *   **Do not implement code directly.** Your role is management and verification.